-Guest blogger Rebecca Linder, Founder and CEO of Linder Global, teaches Event & Meeting Management Fundamentals in Washington, DC.
+Guest blogger Rebecca Linder, Founder and CEO of Linder Global.

 Okay event holders (clients) and event do-ers (planners) it is time to get real again.
 Assuming you did the front-end work of defining the why it is now time to do a thorough debrief on the back-end.
 This process will identify how to replicate success, grow from challenges, and innovate for future events.